 Croatia is an Eastern European country bordering the Adriatic Sea and the Mediterranean Sea.
 It has a population of 4.28 million people, of which an overwhelming majority are ethnic Croats.
 The most significant ethnic minority group are the Serbs.
 Other ethnicities such as Bosniak, Italian, Romani, Albanian and Hungarian each constitute less than 1% of the total population.
 Many different factors separate the various ethnic groups in Croatia, with religious and political factors having the main influence.
 For example, Croats are predominantly Roman Catholic while Serbs are Orthodox Christians.
-All ethnic groups in Croatia speak the regional dialects of Serbo-Croatian and use the Latin alphabet instead of Cyrillic alphabet.

 Croats make up the overwhelming majority of the country’s population.
-They first arrived in present-day Croatia in 7th Century AD.
+They first arrived in present-day Croatia in the 7th Century AD.
 In the centuries following AD 1000, the Croats came under the rule of Hungarians, Turks, and Austro-Hungarians.
 In the following decades before 1914, the Croats were dissatisfied with the Hapsburg rule which resulted in unity with the southern Slavs, to form Yugoslavia.
-After world war I, the Austro-Hungarian monarchy collapsed and the Croatian provinces gained unity and independence.
+After World War I, the Austro-Hungarian monarchy collapsed and the Croatian provinces gained unity and independence.
 The Croats joined the new Kingdom of Serbs, Croats, and Slovenes along with Bosnia-Herzegovina, Slovenia, and Vojvodina.
 The name of this nation was changed to Yugoslavia in 1929.

 Yugoslavia was a communist country between 1945 and 1991, with ethnic Serbs having more political power there during that time period.
 Due to the dissatisfaction of the Croats and other groups, a referendum on independence from Yugoslavia was held in 1991.
-Over 97% of Croats voted for independence to form the present day country of Croatia.
+Over 97% of Croats voted for independence to form the present-day country of Croatia.